ymikasa/free-ibm-cloud-kubernetes-hosting-for-beginner/README.md

 ### Create the Kubernetes (30days Free) cluster

 Make sure you have selected a plan "Free" cluster.
 Usually, the cluster created in the us-south(Dallas) region, however sometimes creates it in another region.

-The free cluster is automatically forced to delete after 30 days without charges.
+> ⚠️ The free cluster is automatically forced to delete after 30 days without charges.
 Free!

-In this document use the cluster name as 'cluster-01'
+> ℹ️ In this document use the cluster name as 'cluster-01'

 ## Install tools